clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/9-improve-data-path-performance-between-networks-expressroute-fastpath.md

 ## Multiple Choice

 How does ExpressRoute FastPath send network traffic?

-(x) Directly to virtual machines in the virtual network.\{\{Correct.
-FastPath sends network traffic directly to virtual machines in the virtual network, bypassing the gateway.\}\} ( ) Through the gateway to Virtual machines.\{\{Incorrect.
-ExpressRoute FastPath does not send traffic through the gateway to virtual machines.\}\} ( ) Through the public internet.\{\{Incorrect.
+(x) Directly to virtual machines in the virtual network.{{Correct.
+FastPath sends network traffic directly to virtual machines in the virtual network, bypassing the gateway.\}\}
+( ) Through the gateway to Virtual machines.{{Incorrect.
+ExpressRoute FastPath does not send traffic through the gateway to virtual machines.\}\}
+( ) Through the public internet.{{Incorrect.
 ExpressRoute FastPath does not send traffic through the public internet.\}\}

 ## Multiple Choice

 A network has multiple VNets peered with the VNet that is connected to ExpressRoute.
 How should the ExpressRoute FastPath deployment be modified?
+( ) Connect the VNet gateways to ExpressRoute FastPath.{{Incorrect.
+The VNet gateways still support VNet-to-Vnet peering and should not be connected directly to FastPath.\}\}

-(x) Connect all the virtual networks to the ExpressRoute FastPath circuit directly.\{\{Correct.
-To avoid traffic being routed through the VNet gateways, connect all the VNets to ExpressRoute FastPath circuit directly.\}\} ( ) Connect the VNet gateways to ExpressRoute FastPath.\{\{Incorrect.
-The VNet gateways still support VNet-to-Vnet peering and should not be connected directly to FastPath.\}\} ( ) Modify the VNet peering configuration.\{\{Incorrect.
+(x) Connect all the virtual networks to the ExpressRoute FastPath circuit directly.{{Correct.
+To avoid traffic being routed through the VNet gateways, connect all the VNets to ExpressRoute FastPath circuit directly.\}\}
+( ) Modify the VNet peering configuration.{{Incorrect.
 The VNet gateways can still support VNet-to-Vnet peering and do not have to be modified.\}\}